Regularized Nonlinear Acceleration: Regularized Nonlinear Acceleration of Convergence

+Because the first factor is the norm of a projector of rank $k-1$, its value is bounded by $1$, so we get the desired result. \end{proof}

-We see here that this perturbation can be arbitrarily large, which is the key issue with the convergence results in \citep[\S7]{Smit87}.
-Even if $\|c^*\|_2$ and $\|P\|_2$ are small, $M^{-1}$ is usually ill-conditioned.
-In fact, it can be shown that $U^TU$, which is the square of a Krylov matrix, has a condition number typically growing exponentially with the dimension \citep{Tyrt94}.
-Moreover, the eigenvalues are perturbed by $P$ which can make the situation even worse.
+This proposition bounds the relative error on $\tilde c^*$ in comparison with $c^*$.
+We will see that the perturbation magnitude can be arbitrarily large, which is the key issue with the convergence results in \citep[\S7]{Smit87}.
+Even when $\|P\|$ is small, the term $\|(R^TR + P)^{-1}\|$ is problematic.
+Our problem here is the structure of the residuals matrix $R$,